The colored Hanbury Brown--Twiss effect: Discussion

-With the procedure described previously, we are able to obtain $g^{(2)}_\Gamma(\omega_1,\omega_2;\tau)$ experimentally.
-In Fig.~\ref{fig:2}b, we show the experimental 2PS for the polariton condensate at $\tau=0$.
-An excellent agreement with the theory is obtained, especially for the salient features which are diagonal bunching and antidiagonal antibunching.
-This is also the first time that a polariton system exhibits, from a macroscopic phase, anticorrelations at the single particle level.
-These do not correspond to violation of classical inequalities, however, which are typically, and counter-intuitively, associated to bunching instead.\cite{sanchezmunoz14b} The data required prolonged acquisition times in extremely stable conditions to collect millions of events to reconstruct the landscape of photon correlations, and although they have some level of noise, the features are unambiguous.
-In Fig.~\ref{fig:2}c, we show the temporal correlations for three points of the $(\omega_1,\omega_2)$--space, both for the experiment and the theoretical model.
-Again, there is an extremely good agreement and a clear evolution of the correlations from bunching ($g^{(2)}_\Gamma(\omega,\omega;0)\approx1.5$ in region~1) to antibunching ($g^{(2)}_\Gamma(-\omega,\omega;0)\approx0.7$ in region~3).
-Such a two-colour antibunching has been reported before, e.g., from quantum dots in microcavities\cite{hennessy07a} or from colloidal nanocrystals especially engineered for that purpose.\cite{deutsch12a} In contrast, our source is not a quantum emitter and its auto-correlation exhibits bunching, thereby providing still another type of correlated photons source.
-Furthermore, correlations are extracted from within the same peak, rather than from two already distinguishable peaks, and therefore demonstrates frequency-filtering from a single mode rather than two-mode correlations.
 Another fundamental feature of the theory is that correlations depend on the frequency windows that select which photons are correlated.
 Smaller windows lead to stronger correlations but, again, at the price of a smaller signal.
-In Fig.~\ref{fig:3}, we show the dependence of the 2PS on the size of the frequency windows for a point that features antibunching.
-When the frequency window is very large, $\Gamma\gg \gamma_a$, both the experimental and theoretical $g^{(2)}(\omega_1,\omega_2;\tau)$ recover as expected the results of standard photon correlations which has always been reported to be larger than 1 for these kinds of systems.\cite{love08a,kasprzak08a,assmann11a} As the size of the frequency window decreases, the system shows a transition from bunching to antibunching, demonstrating how the statistics of coloured photons can be easily tuned externally.
-The observation matches again extremely well with the theory.
+While it does not correspond exactly to a change in the width of the filter, the effect is neatly illustrated by changing the number of pixels of the streak camera that we associate to a given frequency.
+In Fig.~\ref{fig:3}f, we show the dependence of the 2PS on the size of the frequency windows for a point that features antibunching.
+When the frequency window is very large, $\Gamma\gg \gamma_a$, both the experimental and theoretical $g^{(2)}_\Gamma(\omega_1,\omega_2;\tau)$ recover as expected the results of standard photon correlations which has always been reported to be larger than 1 for this kind of systems~\cite{love08a,kasprzak08a,assmann11a}.
+As the size of the frequency window decreases, the system shows a transition from bunching to antibunching, demonstrating how the statistics of coloured photons can be easily tuned externally.